DragonMinded/minidragon/README.md

    - Instruction decoder components for several opcode sections detailed above.
    - Detailed design of external memory interface.
  - Convenience boards, such as boards which can push a debug value onto a bus, have not been designed yet.
  - The standard library is far from complete.
-I still need to decide on what IO to give the finished project before I can code access routines for them.
+I am probably going to standardize on a serial chip with the VT-100 dialect and then I can code access routines for them.
+I also need to figure out if an assembler or BASIC interpreter will fit in ROM.
  - Several functions are missing from the current standard library:
-   - memcpy, memset and memcmp functions.
-   - 16 bit and 32 bit multiply, divide, atoi and itoa functionality.
+   - 16 bit and 32 bit divide, atoi and itoa functionality.
    - signed comparison, multiplication and division functionality.